Combe Martin Hemp | Medieval Times

 Combe Martin Landmarks

-…a mine tunnel in Combe Martin.
+…tunnel in Combe Martin.
 Combe Martin Manorial Estates The term Manor refers to an estate rather than just its farmhouse or Great Hall.
-In medieval times, manor houses served as co…
+In medieval times, manor houses served as communal…

 Combe Martin Culm - Plant or Coal?